Doodle173/jmdict_json_to_sqlite/README.md

 A WIP utility to convert Scriptin's jmdict-simplified JSON files into a SQLite database.

+TO-DO:
+Fix issue where values in the related column is only ever '[object Object]' for the Sense table

 Throughout this project I've used external articles/code to help solve certain issues I was having.
 Here is the source to each one that contributed to solving an important problem: